Rotter Incomplete Sentences Blank

-The Rotter Incomplete Sentences Blank is a projective psychological test developed by Julian B. Rotter.
+The Rotter Incomplete Sentences Blank is a semi-projective psychological test developed by Julian B. Rotter.
 It comes in three forms (for different age groups) and comprises 40 incomplete sentences usually only 1–2 words long, such as "I regret ..." and "Mostly girls ...".
 As with other sentence completion tests, the subject is asked to complete the sentence.

 The test

-The Rotter Incomplete Sentences Blank is a projective psychological test developed by Julian Rotter and Janet E. Rafferty in 1950.
+The Rotter Incomplete Sentences Blank is a semi-projective psychological test developed by Julian Rotter and Janet E. Rafferty in 1950.
 It comes in three forms i.e. school form, college form, adult form for different age groups, and comprises 40 incomplete sentences which the S's has to complete as soon as possible but the usual time taken is around 20 minutes, the responses are usually only 1–2 words long such as "I regret ..." and "Mostly girls...". the test can be administered both individually and in a group setting.
 It doesn't have long set of instructions and can be easily worked out on a greater population.